Syntax Guide

 - docker:

-# Specifies `build` as an `Object`, allowing for more control over the image building process
+# Specifying `build` type as `Object` allows more control over the image build process

 build: